bgoonz/docs-collection/github/developers/github-marketplace/using-the-github-marketplace-api-in-your-app/handling-plan-changes.md

 ---
 title: Handling plan changes
-intro: 'Upgrading or downgrading a {% data variables.product.prodname_marketplace %} app triggers the [`marketplace_purchase` event](/marketplace/integrating-with-the-github-marketplace-api/github-marketplace-webhook-events/) webhook with the `changed` action, which kicks off the upgrade or downgrade flow.'
+intro: "Upgrading or downgrading a {% data variables.product.prodname_marketplace %} app triggers the [`marketplace_purchase` event](/marketplace/integrating-with-the-github-marketplace-api/github-marketplace-webhook-events/) webhook with the `changed` action, which kicks off the upgrade or downgrade flow."
 redirect_from:
   - /apps/marketplace/administering-listing-plans-and-user-accounts/upgrading-or-downgrading-plans/
   - /apps/marketplace/integrating-with-the-github-marketplace-api/upgrading-and-downgrading-plans/
   - /marketplace/integrating-with-the-github-marketplace-api/upgrading-and-downgrading-plans
   - /developers/github-marketplace/handling-plan-changes
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - Marketplace
 ---

 For more information about upgrading and downgrading as it relates to billing, see "[Integrating with the {% data variables.product.prodname_marketplace %} API](/marketplace/integrating-with-the-github-marketplace-api/)."

 ## Step 1.
 Pricing plan change event

 GitHub send the `marketplace_purchase` webhook with the `changed` action to your app, when a customer makes any of these changes to their {% data variables.product.prodname_marketplace %} order:

-* Upgrades to a more expensive pricing plan or downgrades to a lower priced plan.
+- Upgrades to a more expensive pricing plan or downgrades to a lower priced plan.
-* Adds or removes seats to their existing plan.
+- Adds or removes seats to their existing plan.
-* Changes the billing cycle.
+- Changes the billing cycle.

 GitHub will send the webhook when the change takes effect.
 For example, when a customer downgrades a plan, GitHub sends the webhook at the end of the customer's billing cycle.
 GitHub sends a webhook to your app immediately when a customer upgrades their plan to allow them access to the new service right away.
 If a customer switches from a monthly to a yearly billing cycle, it's considered an upgrade.
 See "[Billing customers in {% data variables.product.prodname_marketplace %}](/marketplace/selling-your-app/billing-customers-in-github-marketplace/)" to learn more about what actions are considered an upgrade or downgrade.